qli16-accd/ACCD-SP2026-CT2/README.md

-# ACCD-Fall2025-CT1
+# ACCD-Spring2026-CT2
-A collection of work in the fall of 2025 at the ArtCenter College of Design graduate program.
+A collection of work in the Spring of 2026 at the ArtCenter College of Design graduate program.